ssb22/CedPane/README.md

 Pizza Hut is a trademark of Pizza Hut Inc.
 Porsche is a trademark of Dr. Ing. h.c.F.
 Porsche AG.
 Prada is a trademark of Prada.
-Proya is a trademark of Proya Cosmetic Company Ltd Python is a trademark of the Python Software Foundation.
+Proya is a trademark of Proya Cosmetic Company Ltd.
+Python is a trademark of the Python Software Foundation.
 QR Code is the UK registered trademark of Denso Corporation.
 Quaker is a trademark of The Quaker Oats Company.
 Raspberry Pi is a trademark of the Raspberry Pi Foundation.
+Sainsbury's is a trademark of J Sainsbury PLC.
 Segway is a trademark of Segway Inc.
 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
 Star Trek is a trademark of CBS Studios Inc. / Paramount.